 Call – 01277 800075

-Within our company, we have highly experienced bathroom designers and fitters who design bathrooms to your specification and work’s with the rest of our team to build your ideal bathroom.
+Our company has highly experienced bathroom designers and fitters who design bathrooms to your specification and work with the rest of our team to build your ideal bathroom.

-Our staff’s comprised of gas safe registered plumbers, electricians and tilers all fully certified with many years of experience, which allows us to build high-quality bathrooms which will serve you for many years.
+Our staff comprises gas safe registered plumbers, electricians and tilers, all fully certified with many years of experience, which allows us to build high-quality bathrooms from start to finish.
+The complete bathroom will serve you for many years.